-There is no doubt online shopping has become an increasingly popular option for people looking for deals and convenience.
-In fact, according to the U.S. Census Bureau, Americans spent $92.8 billion shopping online in the first quarter of this year.
+There is no doubt online shopping has become an increasingly popular — and very often the primary — option for people looking for deals, discounts and convenience.
+In fact, according to a recent report by the Pew Research Center, 79% of Americans say they shop online.

-And as the online shopping industry continues to evolve, so do the scams.
+And unfortunately, as the online shopping industry continues to evolve, so do the scams.

 The sophistication of Internet scams is getting better and better, and if you’re one of the millions of people making frequent purchases online, it’s important that you take certain steps in order to protect yourself and your wallet.

 Make sure your computer and other devices are secure